min2ha/ukwa-site/content/target/43519/index.en.md

   "subject": "EU Referendum"
 }

-# Adam Smith Institute: The case for the EEA option: EVOLUTION NOT REVOLUTION

 A long presentation provided by the Adam Smith Institute advocating Brexit in favour of British membership of the European Economic Area and European Free Trade Association.